Jaimilit/CrossFit-Signup/README.md

 Bookings page: The page is only available to authenticated users and displays the classes/sessions offered.
 It is displayed in a calendar format and each day these are 4 workout sessions/classes to do choose from.
 For each sessions a title of the workout is given, as well as the day, time, and instructor.
 A user cannot access this page unless they are registered and logged in.

 My Bookings page: Only authenticated users have access to this page.
 On this page displays all the user's bookings.
 It provides the user with information for each session booked: title, day, time, & instructor.
 There's an option to delete each booking.
 When clicked, the user is brought to a new page in which the user needs to confirm if they want to delete the booking or can choose to return to My Bookings page.
-After deleting the user is returned to the My Bookings page.
+After deleting, the user is returned to the My Bookings page.
 The user is informed if they have no bookings too.

 # Wireframes